97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 - One tie-breaker, always phrased as a nearest-number question

 The earliest pub quiz night on record dates to a 1946 Yorkshire pub.
 Burns and Porter formalised the structure 30 years later.
 They travelled England to pitch their leagues to breweries as a way to fill slow Tuesdays.
 By the 1990s the format had jumped the Atlantic.
-Today Geeks Who Drink alone runs weekly quizzes at 800 US venues, and our companion 67 bar trivia questions piece covers the US-native six-round format that grew out of the Geeks Who Drink and King Trivia leagues.
+Today Geeks Who Drink alone runs weekly quizzes at about 650 US venues, and our companion 67 bar trivia questions piece covers the US-native six-round format that grew out of the Geeks Who Drink and King Trivia leagues.
 For workplace play, our team-building trivia guide adapts the same 6-to-8 round shape into 73 office-safe questions with a remote-async mode.
 For warm-up rounds with no factual answer key, our 211 this or that questions set runs as binary-choice prompts with real LearnClash player split-rates.

 Round 1: General Knowledge